incentify-platform/incentify-be-eval/README.md

 * DB Query and graph response should be paginated (not required but would be nice to see)

 ## #2: Create GraphQL Query to get a list of legal entities
-* Add a new query to the graph schema called `legalEntities` which returns a list of sites for the currently logged in member.
-If the member tenant has child tenants
+* Add a new query to the graph schema called `legalEntities` which returns a list of legal entities for the currently logged in member.
-* This should return all sites for the current member tenant, and any child tenants.
+* This should return all legal entities for the current member tenant, and any child tenants.
-* Optional query argument for tenantId which filter the db query to only sites belonging to that particular tenant.
+* Optional query argument for tenantId which filter the db query to only legal entities belonging to that particular tenant.
 This should only work if the tenant id provided is a child tenant of the authenticated member's tenant.
 * DB Query and graph response should be paginated (not required but would be nice to see)

 ## #3: Adjust both GraphQL Queries above to respect entity access